paulrougieux/cobwood/README.md

 ## Input data

+Clone the `cobwood_data` repository to create a `cobwood_data` structure at the default location in your user home directory.
+To find out where the default location is, start python and call:

+    from cobwood import cobwood_data_dir
+    print(cobwood_data_dir)

-Clone the `cobwood_data` repository to create a `cobwood_data` structure at the default location, alternatively clone it at any location and set the environment variable `COBWOOD_DATA` to define the location of the data:
+Alternatively clone it at any location and set the environment variable `COBWOOD_DATA` to define the location of the data:

     mkdir -p ~/repos